 Carleton’s International Internship Program partners with a variety of unique international organizations to provide students with valuable work experience in their field while experiencing life in a new country and culture.
 Students must apply to the International Internship Program as a first step.
 Once accepted, students will be supported in finding an internship of interest, as well as in the months leading up to and upon return from their internship experience.
 Positions are unpaid, but students receive academic credit as part of their internship (Course: IPAF 3900 is half a credit and for a 6-week internship, IPAF 3901 is a full credit and for a 12-week internship).
 More information is available on the International Internship Program website.

 Co-op work terms provide students with opportunities to integrate their academic experience with paid work opportunities in public affairs and policy management in government, not-for-profit, private or voluntary sector organizations.

 Students who are registered full-time and have achieved a GPA of 9.0 or better after 10.0 credits are eligible for admission to the Co-op Option.
 Students can be considered for this option only if they are eligible to work in Canada.
 Only Canadian citizens may apply for co-op work terms with Public Service Commission.

 The Work Term/Study Sequence

 Students admitted to the Co-op Option normally begin their first work term placement on completion of year two in the BPAPM.
 The normal requirement for Co-op notation on the transcript is satisfactory completion of three work terms.
 Work terms are typically four months in duration and the timing of the employment terms is flexible.
 Students on a work term may concurrently take no more than one 0.5 credit course.

 Co-op Placement Fees

-A placement fee will be charged concurrently with each Co-op work term supervisors.
+A placement fee will be charged concurrently to the student with each Co-op work term.
 For more information, visit the Co-op website.